Alice Moderno

-Alice Moderno (11 August 1867 – 20 February 1946) was a Portuguese writer, feminist and animal welfare activist.
+Alice Augusta Pereira de Melo Maulaz Moniz Moderno (11 August 1867 – 20 February 1946) was a Portuguese writer, feminist and animal welfare activist.
 An active campaigner for women's rights, she also founded the first association dedicated to animal welfare in the Azores.
 Early biographies ignored that she was an open lesbian.

 Early life

 Alice Augusta Pereira de Melo Maulaz Moniz Moderno was born in Paris on 11 August 1867 to Celina Pereira de Melo Maulaz and João Rodrigues Pereira Moderno.
 Her father was a physician trained at the University of Paris, while her mother, a polyglot and pianist was trained at the Paris Conservatory.
 Both of her parents were born in Rio de Janeiro to Brazilian mothers, but her paternal grandfather was from Madeira and her maternal grandfather was French.
 In 1867, the couple moved briefly to Terceira Island, but returned to Paris after a year.
 When she was seven years old, her father moved out of the family home, because of an affair with a clerk from a fashion house.
 When her grandfather died a year later, the father returned and moved Moderno and her mother back to the Azores, where they lived in Angra do Heroísmo.
 While they lived there, her siblings Luís (born 1877), Vitor (born 1881), and Maria do Carmo (born 1882) joined the family.

 In 1883, the family moved to Ponta Delgada on São Miguel Island.
 Missing her friends and family in France, Moderno spent hours in her room writing poetry, an activity her father scorned.
 Her first published work, Morreu!
 (Died!), written as a memorial to the Viscountess da Praia da Vitória, was published in the newspaper Açoriano Oriental in that same year.
 Two years later, in 1885, she produced A ti (To You) in the Almanaque Luso-Brasileiro de Lembranças (Portuguese-Brazilian Almanac of Souvenirs), a major literary vehicle for Brazilian and Portuguese writers until 1932, in which Moderno published frequently until 1889.
 She was the first woman to enroll in high school in the Azores and attended the Lyceum Antero de Quental attached to the Convent of Grace (Convento da Graça).
 In 1886, she completed the book Aspirações (Aspirations), a collection of French and Portuguese verses, which garnered praise from Camilo Castelo Branco.
 Suffering from migraines, her father recommended cold compresses, but headstrong Moderno, caused a scandal by cutting off her hair.
 She was still in high school, when her father moved his practice to Achada in the Nordeste Municipality in 1887.
 The following year, she published Trilos and moved out of her father's house, determined to earn her own living by teaching French and Portuguese.